 Like a lot of other possessions and products, glasses have this relation to what and how people express themselves.
-And this is especially true of Buddy Holly glasses.
-It’s not quite so much the fact that Buddy Holly glasses are extra special or of better quality, but rather the association it has with the rock n’ roll world of the 1950s and the image that Buddy Holly himself pushed through during his career.
+And this is especially true of Buddy Holly’s glasses.
+It’s not quite so much the fact that Buddy Holly’s glasses are extra special or of better quality, but rather the association it has with the rock n’ roll world of the 1950s and the image that Buddy Holly himself pushed through during his career.

 Born in Lubbock, Texas in 1936, Buddy Holly was the fourth and last child in his family.
 Starting from childhood, he was influenced by a variety of musical styles ranging from gospel to country, and rhythm and blues which all contributed to the musical style that he made central to his career as a rock n’ roll pioneer.
 But the Buddy Holly glasses didn’t come until his serious pursuit of music as a career began.

 Instead of going against the rebellious spirit of rock n’ roll, the Buddy Holly glasses accentuated and emboldened it.
-After all, breaking the image of what a rocker was supposed to look like was in itself a rebellious act and the Buddy Holly glasses only reinforced the idea that rock n’ roll didn’t need to have a particular mold.
+After all, breaking the image of what a rocker was supposed to look like was a rebellious act, and the Buddy Holly glasses only reinforced the idea that rock n’ roll didn’t need to have a particular mold.
 Thus he set his place as the first rock n’ roll star to wear glasses.